Ted Castle (photographer): Photojournalism

 Other subjects include the NBC Orchestra at Carnegie Hall in an appearance without their retired conductor Arturo Toscanini, the Grand Canyon's Havasupai Indians, African drummer and dancers in the Belgian Congo, and for TWA and Pepsi he photographed black goldminers in Johannesberg, emphasising their dignity and strength of personality.

 Technique

 Though he first used a Rolleiflex, Castle preferred 35mm for speed of use and a more direct vision, and for the camera's size, which enabled him to conceal it when necessary.

 Stills photographer

-Castle was stills photographer on Hollwood productions Man on a Tightrope (dir.
+Castle was stills photographer on Hollywood productions Man on a Tightrope (dir.
 Elia Kazan, 1953) filmed in Bavaria, and Oklahoma!
 (1955).

 Magazine work

 Castle's first magazine job was for Fortune, photographing the shipping industry and he freelanced for many, including for Life and Business Week.
 His portraits include some celebrity subjects including Eleanore Roosevelt at the United Nations in Long Island, Seretse Khama, violinist Yehudi Menuhin, and editor Geoffrey H. White.